-Return to work discussion
+4.5 Return to work discussion

-Your manager will carry out a return to work discussion with you when you return to work after any period of absence.
+Your manager will carry out a return to work discussion and complete a return to work form with you when you return to work after any period of absence.
 This will normally take place on the day you return.